Don A. Allen: Elections

-See also List of Los Angeles municipal election returns, 1947 and following.

 Allen was elected to represent Los Angeles City Council District 7 in 1947, defeating the incumbent, Carl C. Rasmussen.
 He was reelected in 1949, 1951, 1953 and 1955.
 Between 1937 and 1956 the district was bounded on the west by Crenshaw Boulevard, on the north by Exposition Boulevard, on the east by the city boundary with Vernon and on the south by Vernon Avenue.
 In 1947 it was noted that the district's population was "nearly 50 per cent Negro."
 In 1957, after Allen's resignation, the district was moved bodily to the San Fernando Valley.

 Positions

 Voting machines, 1948.
 Allen introduced a resolution that voting machines be installed "as a substitute for election boards" because "they would "eliminate the human error potential in tabulating returns."

 Juveniles, 1950.
 The council adopted his motion asking the Police Department what was being done to enforce curfew laws.
 He said it was his opinion that if policemen were "equipped with a good old-fashioned hair brush, which could be applied to some of these kids," there might be a lessening of juvenile crime.
 But Councilman Edward R. Roybal disagreed, noting that most of the "hoodlums" were over 21 and recommending closer cooperation by the police with agencies "dealing with youth problems."

 Rent decontrol, 1950–51.
 Allen and Councilman Ed J. Davenport were leaders of a drive asking the federal government to lift wartime rent controls on rentals in the city, and when the City Council voted in favor, petitions were circulated to recall the two men.
 When the federal government declined to lift the controls, an "explosive situation" of "near-riot proportions" broke out in the City Council chamber, with Allen threatening to "break every bone" in the head of the chairman of a Tenants Council.
 The next year, though, after the controls had been lifted, he called for imposition of new limits unless "rent gougers" ceased imposing increases of 50% to 100%.

 Small business, 1951.
 He blasted the federal government price regulations because:

 In my district (south central section of the city) scores of small businesses are folding up.
 They can't take it any longer.
 They are being regulated to death; they're quitting and getting a job in defense industry rather than face the maze of directives that they can't understand and that local Federal offices can't seem to interpret.

 Chavez Ravine, 1954.
 Allen supported a $40 million bond issue to not only build a baseball stadium in Chavez Ravine but also construct a zoo and golf course there.